fpirri/gothings-raspi-install/README.md

 * put the new card in the raspberry board and power it up

 First time you should allow the board to complete OS installation.
 It may take up to a few minutes.
-You should view
+You should see faint flashes of the LED, periods of darkness and finally the LED stably lit for more than 10 seconds

+At the end you can:
 - Connect via ssh from a PC terminal on the same LAN
    - in terminal you can write: